 The Couples and Relationship Enrichment Laboratory, or CARE Lab, focuses on understanding what promotes healthy couple relationships across diverse populations.
 We also create, implement and evaluate research-informed programs that support individuals and couples in developing and sustaining healthy relationships.

 Research & Evaluation Projects

-Funded by an $8.2 million, five-year, federal grant, we are working with mult-disciplinary team of UGA faculty and community partners to improve the lives of chidlren and families in the child welfare system in Northeast Georgia.
+Funded by an $8.2 million, five-year, federal grant, we worked with a multi-disciplinary team of UGA faculty and community partners to improve the lives of nearly 1,400 families in the child welfare system across Northeast Georgia.